ansible/instruqt/tracks/devops-controller/04-controller-approval/assignment.md

 - type: text
   contents: |-
     # Challenge summary
     In this challenge, we'll use controller to approve, configure and deploy the *Let's Quiz!* application into production.
-We'll use automaiton controller Workflows and Approval nodes to accomplish this.
+We'll use automation controller Workflows and Approval nodes to accomplish this.

     ![env_tools](../assets/img/slides_4_approve_deploy.png)